Doe Network

 The children's diaper bags were found at home.
 Very little was missing from Kimberly's apartment.
 A few blankets off the bed, two photo albums, the albums almost exclusively contained pictures of the children, and a big plastic trash bin from the kitchen.
 Wrapped Christmas presents sat under a tree.
 More were unwrapped under the bed.
 She'd just gone grocery shopping, and curlers from a home perm kit sat in the bathroom sink.
 Kimberly's toothbrush hung from its holder.
 The Platelet medication she took for a blood disorder was left behind as well.

-None of her clothes were disturbed.
-But all of Omar's things were gone.
+None of her clothes were disturbed, but all of her boyfriend's things were gone.
 She was reported missing by her mother on December 27.

-In the same time period her boyfriend, Omar Seymore, was also reported missing.
+In the same time period her boyfriend was also reported missing.

 On December 31, 1998 of that year, Riley's mother, got a towing bill for Riley's 1989 Mazda.
-The car had been found in Cleveland, Ohio on Diece Street and there was no sign of Riley or Seymore in or around it.
+The car had been found in Cleveland, Ohio on Diece Street and there was no sign of Riley or the boyfriend.
 When the car was returned to her mother, it had been stripped of all Riley's belongings, including the stereo.
 The car seat had been moved backward to accommodate a much larger person than Riley.
 There were bloodstained pieces of cardboard in the trunk.
 Five years later, police investigators tested the cardboard and found that the blood was Riley's.

 Kim's purse and cell phone have never been found.